Crassothonna clavifolia

 Crassothonna clavifolia (previously Othonna clavifolia) is a species of flowering plant in the family Asteraceae.

-It is found only in Namibia.
+It is endemic to Namibia.
 Its natural habitat is rocky areas.
 It is threatened by habitat loss.

 Description

 This species is a low-growing succulent with grey, trailing branches and squat, cylindrical or barrel-like leaves.
 The yellow, daisy-like flowers grow on long stalks.
 The specific epithet, clavifolia, is from the Latin words clava meaning a club and folia meaning leaves, referring to the club-shape of the leaves.

 Taxonomy

 This species was described by Hermann Wilhelm Rudolf Marloth in 1910 as Othonna clavifolia, however, the genus was changed from Othonna by Nordenstam et al., who erected the new genus Crassothonna for a distinct clade of Othonna species.
 The new name for this species is therefore Crassothonna clavifolia (Marloth) B.Nord.

 Distribution and habitat

 This species is found from the northwest of the Richtersveld where the sandveld meets the Gariep River towards the southern Namibian coast.
 This succulent is found in sandy deserts sometimes growing among rocks.